 Positive polarity

-$ u{\mu}$ ν_e $ar{ u}{\mu}$ $\bar{\nu}e$
+ν{μ} v_e $\bar{\nu}{\mu}$ $\bar{\nu}e$

-Charged current 5.82×10^4 313.6 122.3 0.6
+Charged current 5.82×10^{4} 313.6 122.3 0.6

 Neutral current 4.00×10^{4} 170.1 118.8 0.5

 Total 9.82×10^{4} 483.7 241.1 1.1

 Negative polarity

-v{μ} v_e $ar{ u}{\mu}$ $\bar{\nu}e$
+ν{μ} v_e $\bar{\nu}{\mu}$ $\bar{\nu}e$

 Charged current 531.9 3.9 9009 29.1

 Neutral current 396.7 2.5 8954 22.8

-Total 928.6 6.4 1.75×10^{4} 51.9
+Total 928.6 6.4 1.75×10^4 51.9

-The main task of the SFGD is to reconstruct the topology of neutrino interactions in order to facilitate the cross-section measurement.
-To do so, we need identification of the outgoing lepton; which could be also be accomplished in the water Cherenkov detector if it penetrates there.
+The main task of the SFGD is to reconstruct the topology of neutrino interactions in order to facilitate the crosssection measurement.
+To do so, we need identification of the outgoing lepton - that could also be accomplished in the water Cherenkov detector if it penetrates there.
 Thus, we have to maximise the number of events in which the outgoing lepton enters the water Cherenkov detector.
-Figure 5.27, top-right plot, displays the track length of the outgoing negative muons produced by CC interactions of muon neutrinos.
+Figure 6.27, top-right plot, displays the track length of the outgoing negative muons produced by CC interactions of muon neutrinos.
 In a design where the length of the SFGD along the beam axis is 50 cm, around 12 % of those muons enter the water Cherenkov tank and can be identified there.
 For the muon antineutrino interactions (bottom plots in the same figure), the respective percentage is as high as 20 %.
 These numbers motivate a choice of 50 cm thickness of the SFGD.
 If its length along the beam axis were 1 m and keeping the same total sensitive volume of the detector, the respective values would be halved.

-5.2.4.2 Magnetic field
+6.2.4.2 Magnetic field

 The SFGD detector should be magnetised in order to measure momenta of the outgoing leptons produced by neutrino interactions.
-Figure 5.28 shows the distributions of the outgoing charged leptons in muon neutrino and antineutrino interactions versus its scattering angle.
+Figure 6.28 shows the distributions of the outgoing charged leptons in muon neutrino and antineutrino interactions versus its scattering angle.
 While the distribution is flat for negative muons, a clear trend towards forward angles is seen for the positive muons.
 Thus, the magnetic field should be perpendicular to the neutrino beam.